gecko0307/dagon/doc/Event System.md

 ### Misc
 - `HardwareSpecific` - an event specific to an `InputDevice` implementation.
 It allows to extend the event system with custom hardware; see below
 - `Log` - an asynchronous log event.
-It doesn't propagate to the listeners - instead, it is immediately handled by the `EventManager` itself
+It doesn't propagate to the listeners; instead, it is immediately handled by the `EventManager` itself
 - `Cancelled` - event is obsolete and should be ignored (special status for internal use).
 Cancelled events don't propagate to the listeners.

 ## Joysticks vs Controllers